When is Adoption Free?

 If you’ve had these thoughts as a hopeful parent, you’re certainly not alone.
 It’s no secret that adoption can be expensive, and many families have wondered how to adopt a baby for free.

-Because of all of the various services required, in addition to providing financial assistance for the prospective birth mother, an infant adoption can cost up to $50,000.
+Because of all of the various services required, in addition to providing financial assistance for the prospective birth mother, an infant adoption can cost tens of thousands of dollars.
 An adoptive family will be responsible for covering these costs, which unfortunately means that free adoptions for infants are not an option.